Shelldll/AsmHighlighter/README.md

 #### Download
-The package is available in the Visual Studio gallery.
+This is an actual working version of the Visual Studio extension on the gallery.

+#### Install
+You can either install by manually building the project (see below) or by grabbing the .vsix in the bin/debug folder of the project.

 #### Build
 In order to compile this extension, you have to download and install the [Visual Studio SDK](http://go.microsoft.com/?linkid=9832352).